 Lost your guidebook?
 Check out the TI-site.
 You can download a new guidebook here.

-Check out our Youtube channel for more stats tips.
+Check out our Youtube channel for more stats tips and TI 89 for statistics topics.